 SOMArts (South of Market Arts, Resources, Technology and Services) is a multicultural center that provides essential services and large-scale event and exhibition space in the heart of the city, as well as a darkroom, dance studio, printmaking studio an flexible classroom and meeting spaces.

-Because it is affordable and accessible, over one thousand Bay Area artists participate at SOMArts each year, and more than 450,000 Bay Area residents annually enjoy SOMArts’ schedule of exhibitions, performances, classes, events and technical support of city fairs and festivals.
+Because it is affordable and accessible, over one thousand Bay Area artists participate at SOMArts each year, and more than 450,000 Bay Area residents annually enjoy SOMArts’ schedule of exhibitions, performances, classes, and event rental programs.